NukeMail

 Guerrilla Mailguerrillamail.com

-Has an unofficial API that developers have used for years, but no official support and the infrastructure instability makes it risky for CI/CD.
-Only suitable for quick manual testing where flakiness is acceptable, not for automated pipelines.
+Developers have used an unofficial API for years, but there is no official support.
+The system is unstable and risky for CI/CD.
+It is only suitable for quick manual testing where flakiness is acceptable.
+Do not use it for automated pipelines.

 Pros